Car Collision vs Car Accident: What’s the Difference?

 News flash – most motor vehicle incidents are NOT accidents.
 We know what you are thinking – how can that be?
-You see, accidents are defined as events that “happen by chance” or incidents that occur “without apparent or deliberate cause.”
+You see, accidents including vehicles are defined as events that “happen by chance” or incidents that occur “without apparent or deliberate cause.”

 There lies the difference between the terms “car collision” and “car accident.”
 The first connotes liability, predictability, and prevention.
 The second implies a mistake, an event that occurs by chance.

 Once you get the difference between the two, you will understand why any experienced personal injury lawyer avoids the term “car accident” in his or her client’s personal injury claim.

 Context is everything in the personal injury business.
 Therefore, understanding the difference between a car collision and a car accident, no matter how technical it is, matters.

 As mentioned earlier, a vehicular collision connotes liability and liability is one of the most important factors in any personal injury case.

 In fact, it can make or break a case.
 Personal injury lawyers go the extra mile to prove the liability of the erring party since the success of the lawsuit depends on it.
 Establishing a clear case of negligence will surely make it a lot easier to get the compensation that you deserve from the insurance companies.

 To prove that someone is liable for a car wreck, one must establish negligence.
 Negligence is a legal theory that must be proved before you can hold the erring party legally responsible for all the damages that you suffered.